 In instances where the product arrives too late or it’s not what you expected, while you do always have a certain amount of protection when ordering from Amazon, under the Amazon A-to-z Guarantee, it can delay the whole process a little bit, which can be frustrating when you’re in need of diapers right away.

-In no way am I saying you should never buy items from a third-party seller.
-But, I do recommend that if the diapers you’re looking to purchase are from a third-party seller that isn’t Amazon and especially if it’s not even the manufacturer/brand, carefully check the reviews and read Amazon’s great “customer questions & answers” section to make sure you know what you’re getting is the real deal.
-Also, price shop to make sure you’re getting the best price.
+I’m NOT saying you should never buy items from a third-party seller.
+But, I do recommend that if the diapers you’re looking to purchase are from a third-party seller that isn’t Amazon OR the manufacturer/brand, carefully check the reviews and read Amazon’s great “customer questions & answers” section to make sure you know what you’re getting is the real deal.

 Amazon is most often on-point, but being certain about where your purchase is coming from can save you time and money in some cases.